Tristan Jarry

 GPittsburgh Penguins

-Jarry will guard the road goal versus the Avalanche on Wednesday, Matt Vensel of the Pittsburgh Post-Gazette reports.
+Jarry will defend the road crease during Monday's preseason game against the Red Wings, Matt Vensel of the Pittsburgh Post-Gazette reports.

 ANALYSIS